 Photo: Daniel Milchev/Vail Resorts

-In celebration of NFL Super Bowl LIV, we’ve take the time to highlight some of our favorite bowls: the kind you ski down!
+In celebration of the return of Football and the upcoming NFL Super Bowl LV, we’ve take the time to highlight some of our favorite bowls: the kind you ski down!

 Sure, our bowls may not come with record-breaking passes, exhilarating plays and bone-crushing hits, but bowl skiing is epic in its own right.
 Offering everything from open powder fields to steeps and moguls, bowls are where devoted skiers and snowboarders know they can find blue-chip terrain.